 Z-Clinz 5 Side Effects

-Note: This document contains side effect information about benzoyl peroxide / clindamycin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Z-Clinz 5.
+Note: This page contains side effects data for the generic drug benzoyl peroxide / clindamycin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Z-Clinz 5.

 For the Consumer